Yoyo2Code/Redux-book-app/README.md

-# Redux Tinder Clone
+# Redux Application with React

-Tinder clone using Redux
+Uses React, Redux, and Redux-React to handle application state.

 # Getting Started